 Certain taxpayers may be prohibited from claiming the EITC for a 2- or 10-year period.
-The prohibition may be imposed when the EITC for 1997 or a later year is denied or reduced as a result of the deficiency procedures (examination) and the denial was due to reckless or intentional disregard of the EITC rules or fraud.
+The prohibition may be imposed when the EITC claimed for a year after 1996 is denied or reduced as a result of the deficiency procedures (upon examination) and the claim is determined to be due to reckless or intentional disregard of the EITC rules, or to fraud.

-If the taxpayer is reckless or intentionally disregards rules or regulations relating to the EITC, the taxpayer will be prohibited from claiming the EITC for the next two years.
+If the taxpayer's claim is due to the reckless or intentional disregard of the EITC rules and regulations, that taxpayer will be prohibited from claiming the EITC for the next two years.
 As with the Form 8862 requirement, the first year of the prohibition is the first year for which a return has not yet been filed.

 If the taxpayer is found to have fraudulently claimed the EITC, the taxpayer will be prohibited from claiming the EITC for the next 10 years.